ovh/docs/pages/platform/kubernetes-k8s/known-limits/guide.en-gb.md

 ### Node naming

-Due to known limitations currently present in the `Kubelet` service, be carefull to set a unique name to all your Openstack instances running in your tenant __including__ your "Managed Kubernetes Service" nodes and the instances that your start directly on Openstack through manager or API.
+Due to known limitations currently present in the `Kubelet` service, be careful to set a unique name to all your Openstack instances running in your tenant __including__ your "Managed Kubernetes Service" nodes and the instances that your start directly on Openstack through manager or API.

 ## Ports